Practice finance: Learn financial essentials for career success

 Dermatology is one of the most financially rewarding medical specialties, but dermatologists receive little training in how finance impacts their career.
 To maximize your professional potential, you should understand how practices generate revenue, how practice financial health impacts your compensation, and how to leverage that information to control your financial future.

 The AAD offers resources to help you understand the essentials of practice finance.
 These include balance sheets and the impact of relative value units.
 We also help you understand how to maximize your own impact on revenue, to demonstrate your value to the practice.
+Finally, we help you navigate reimbursement, both with Medicare and with private payers.

 Financial essentials every dermatologist should know